HLR/DomiKnowS/developer/KNOWLEDGE.md

     p=90
   )
 ```
-The example states that for every candidate in the present ML example if a current candidate is classified as `'city'` concept, then not more then three candidates found by following the path from the current candidate to first argument of the `'neighbor'` relation will be positively classified as `'firestationCity'` concept.
+The example states that _for every candidate in the present ML example if a current candidate is classified as `'city'` concept, then not more then three candidates found by following the path from the current candidate to first argument of the `'neighbor'` relation will be positively classified as `'firestationCity'` concept_.

 Ths logical constrain show usage of another optional logical constrain attribute `p` which specify with the value from 0 to 100 the certainty of validity of the constraint.